chinarjoshi/meteorological-query-tool/README.md

   </a>
 </p>

+The purpose of the MQT is to provide a statistical representation of climate data from 30 years ago to today from numerous meteorological stations across the United States.
+This is done though the use of the National Climate Data Center's database and a web application to provide a seamless user interface.
+All queries are conducted in log(n) time complexity due to the use of SQL indexes.
+The user can query data from a specific date or create a visualization of climate trends using the Matplotlib library.

 ### Inspiration
 While researching for COVID-19 data, I noticed that all of the popular visualization resources either only showed the [current situation](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html), or showed a [quick timeline](https://kitware.github.io/covid-19-vis/).
 This is not very helpful for researching the number of cases in a specific county on any day as it provides too general of a visualization.
 Thus, I created a day-by-day visualization tool that allows researchers to query the data for a specific day in a user friendly and visually appealing way.